karunpabbi/bhavcopy_bse_autoupdate_data/README.md

-Containerized solution for Analysing BHav Copy from BSE :
+Containerized solution for Analysing Bhav Copy from BSE with the use of python scripting , django , vue.js , redis and GCP

 Docker images can be run using below commands: